kiliankoe/Env/README.md

 A *teeny tiny* swift lib for accessing and setting environment variables.

-Note: This is basically the same as included with [Swiftline](https://github.com/Swiftline/Swiftline), just without needing all the rest.
-So kudos goes there instead of here 🙃
+**Note**: This more or less offers the same functionality as included with [Swiftline](https://github.com/Swiftline/Swiftline), just without needing all the rest.
+So kudos goes to the creators there instead of here 🙃

 Install with Swift Package manager by adding the following to your `Package.swift`'s dependencies:
 ```swift